Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Definitions and problem set-up

 Based on equation \ref{eq:cali} it is straight-forward to define miss-calibration as the difference in expectation between confidence and accuracy:

 \paragraph{Measuring calibration} The expected calibration error (ECE) \cite{naeini2015obtaining} is a scalar summary measure estimating miss-calibration by approximating equation \ref{eq:miscal} based on predictions, confidence scores and ground truth labels $\{(Y_l,\hat{Y}_l,\hat{P}_l)\}_{l=1}^L$ of a finite number of $L$ samples.
 ECE is computed by first partitioning all $L$ confidence scores $\hat{P}_l$ into $M$ equally sized bins of size $1/M$ and computing accuracy and average confidence of each bin.
 Let $B_m$ be the set of indices of samples whose confidence falls into its associated interval $I_m = \left(\frac{m-1}{M} ,\frac{m}{M}\right]$. $\mathrm{conf}(B_m) = 1/|B_m|\sum_{i\in B_m}\hat{P}_i$ and $\mathrm{acc}(B_m) = 1/|B_m|\sum_{i\in B_m} \mathbf{1}(\hat{Y}_i = Y_i)$ are the average confidence and accuracy associated with $B_m$, respectively.
 The ECE is then computed as with $d$ usually set to 1 for the l1-norm.
 While the ECE is the most commonly used measure of miss-calibration, it has some drawbacks.
 In particular, the choice of bins can result in biased estimates and/or volatility \cite{ashukha2020pitfalls,kumar2019verified,zhang2020mix}.
 Therefore, alternative formulations to mitigate these issues have been suggested.
-For example, \cite{zhang2020mix} have proposed to replace histograms with non-parametric density estimators and present an ECE based on kernel density estimation (KDE).
+For example, Zhang et al. \cite{zhang2020mix} have proposed to replace histograms with non-parametric density estimators and present an ECE based on kernel density estimation (KDE).
+In addition to top-label ECE (eq. \ref{eq:ece}), class-wise ECE has been proposed as a metric.
+However, they have been observed to be often contradictory \cite{nixon2019measuring}.
+Consequently, calibration gain, a dimensionality-independent solution to compare calibration maps was recently introduced \cite{zhang2020mix}.
+This metric builds on the well-known calibration refinement decomposition \cite{murphy1973new} for the strictly proper scoring loss \cite{gneiting2007strictly}.
+Orthogonal ways of evaluating calibration include testing a hypothesis of perfect calibration \cite{vaicenavicius2019evaluating}.